 Passionated of cinema from an early age, he very quickly discovered the link between music and images.
 His greatest inspirations come from the music of John Williams, Hans Zimmer or Michael Giacchino.
 The film score which having definitely launched the desire to write for the image is none other than that of La La Land , composed by Justin Hurwitz.

-Today, he attends an image composition and orchestration Master Degree in Lyon under the direction of Jean-Marc Serre and Laeticia-Pansanel Garric.
+Between 2021 and 2023, he attended an image composition and orchestration Master Degree in Lyon under the direction of Jean-Marc Serre and Laeticia-Pansanel Garric.

 He composed many soundtracks for various directors and production companies for short films, films, documentaries, advertisements.
 He also participated as a mixer, sound editor and sound operator.